 Fireplace Makeover Materials Shopping Tips:

-Measure the area you would like to cover.
+For this DIY fireplace makeover, you will need to begin by measuring the area you would like to cover.

-Purchase rock facing based on measurments.
+Purchase rock facing based on measurements.
 (The material used in these photos is called Desert Quartz Ledgestone Natural Stone Indoor/Outdoor Wall Tile (Common: 6-in x 12-in; Actual: 6-in x 11.87-in).
 When using tile or rock re-facing, it is recommended to purchase at least 10% overage due to the uneven nature and cuts that are needed to make to blend the pieces together.

 Purchase mastic that is recommended for the rock facing product.
 The product you purchase will usually recommend the proper mastic (or adhesive) that will work best with the material.
 I used a product called TEC 1-gallon trowel tile adhesive.
 It will tell you how much square footage that it will cover, so based on your measurements, you will be able to know how much you need to buy.